PythonicCafe/cookiecutter-dokku-django/{{ cookiecutter.project_slug }}/README.md

 default variables, create a file `docker/env/<service>.local` and put them there.
 This file will be ignored by Git and docker compose will load it right after the default one (overwriting the values with your version).
 This way we avoid adding credentials and other sensitive data to the repository.

+**Warning**: don't forget to run `make restart` for the environment variable changes to take effect (it's not enough to restart only the container of the service whose variables were changed - you need to restart the entire Docker Compose setup).

 > Note: if you need to add a new environment variable that will be used by the whole team, define at least a dummy
 > value in the main env file for the service, so everyone can run the system correctly.